 A subset of assessment results is used to calculate each domain.
-The calculation includes only assessment results for students enrolled in the campus in a previous fall, as reported-on the TSDS PEIMS FallOctober Ssnapshot. (for additional information see section in this chapter on TSDS PEIMS-Based-Indicators).
-The accountability subset rule is not based on scheduled hours of instruction and includes all enrolled students. -Across all three domains, STAAR performance results must meet the accountability subset rules to be included.
+The calculation includes only assessment results for students enrolled in the campus in a previous fall, as reported on the TSDS PEIMS Fall Snapshot.
+The accountability subset rule is not based on scheduled hours of instruction and includes all enrolled students.
+Across all three domains, STAAR performance results must meet the accountability subset rules to be included.
 In order to be included in the Progress to English Language Proficiency component of Closing the Gaps, TELPAS scores also must meet the accountability subset rules.